zizther/docs/tutorial/README.md

 We’re going to get Craft installed and running in a local environment, customize the example blog it ships with, and launch the site on the internet.
 All you’ll need is yourself, your computer, about an hour, and hopefully a bit of enthusiasm.

-If you’re ready to roll, choose “1.
-Install Craft CMS” below and to the right.
+If you’re ready to roll, start with “0.
+Set Up Your Environment” below and to the right.